cardano-scaling/website/monthly/2025-08-monthly.md

 ### Partial Ada commits

-Not yet released; but on master you can now commit part of the UTxO input:
+Not yet released, but on `master` you can now commit part of the UTXO input:
 [#2140](https://github.com/cardano-scaling/hydra/issues/2140).
 Thanks to
 aniadev for the great feature request!